talsma-ict/context-propagation/readme.md

 Propagate a snapshot of one or more `ThreadLocal` values into another thread.

-Tools help automate propagation by capturing snapshots and ensuring proper closing of reactivated context snapshots:
+This library enables automatic propagation of several well-known ThreadLocal contexts by capturing a snapshot, reactivating it in another thread and ensuring proper cleanup after execution finishes:

+- [`ContextAwareExecutorService`][ContextAwareExecutorService]
-- [`ContextAwareExecutorService`][ContextAwareExecutorService] that wraps any existing `ExecutorService`
+  wrapping any existing `ExecutorService`.
-- [`ContextAwareCompletableFuture`][ContextAwareCompletableFuture] that
+- [`ContextAwareCompletableFuture`][ContextAwareCompletableFuture]
-  propagates context snapshots into each successive `CompletionStage`.
+  propagating context snapshots into each successive `CompletionStage`.

 ## Terminology